m-expunged/guacamole-sharp/README.md

 # GuacamoleSharp

-GuacamoleSharp is a bare-bones C# replacement of the Apache Guacamole server-side Java servlet.
+GuacamoleSharp is a C# replacement of the Apache Guacamole server-side Java servlet.
 It is intended for customizable integration of Apache Guacamole into existing frontend projects with their own user and connection management.

 Like the official Java guacamole-client 'guacamole-common', GuacamoleSharp makes use of the guacamole-protocol and is intended to be used with 'guacamole-common-js' (frontend client) and 'guacd' (server-side proxy) by Apache.
 Check out the [Apache Guacamole Docs](https://guacamole.apache.org/doc/gug/) for detailed information.